seng637-winter-2022/seng637-a5-mreza-kiani/Assignment5-Report.md

 It works for everyone with logged-in university account on outlook.
 Please [tell us](mailto:mohammadreza.kianifa@ucalgary.ca) if you had any problem.

 # Introduction
+In the first phase of this assignment, we wanted to assess the reliability of a system.
+We are given the time between the failures' data, and we must run the reliability assessment on it.
+There are 31 records in the dataset.
+The first column is the time interval, the second column is failure count, the third column is the execution time measured in hours, the fourth column is the failure identification work measured in person hours and the last column is computer time failure identification measured in hours.
+For analyzing this system, we used three tools:

+1. SRTAT
+2. C-SFRAT
+3. CASRE

+The first one which is a tool that is developed in Dr. Far's laboratory, wasn't complete, and after preparing the data, we couldn't get a diagram as an output from it.
+So we decided to use C-SFRAT.
+This tool worked better but it didn't have all the features we wanted such as Laplace.
+So we switched to the third tool which was in the artifact directory: C-SFRAT.

+For the second part of the assignment, we use Reliability Demonstration Chart (RDC) excel sheet to plot the failure number versus the number of input events in normalized usage events.
+This tool helps us understand whether the target failure rate or Mean Time to Failure (MTTF) is met or not.

+After completing these two phases, we compare the result.

 # Assessment Using Reliability Growth Testing
 First, we tried to use the SRTAT tool which has been developed in Dr. Far's laboratory.
 After converting the input and